xrdocs/automation/_tutorials/using-cisco-wae-srv6-te-visualization-and-simulation.md

 ## Using WAE Design on SRv6 models

-Two additional tables (SRv6 Node SIDs, SRv6 Interface SIDs) were introduced to support the modeling of SRv6.
-The SRv6 Node SIDs table provides visibility to the Node, SRv6 Locator, SR Algorithm, and Protected attribute, while the SRv6 Interface SIDs table provides Node, Interface, SID, and SR-Algorithm attributes.
+Two additional tables (*SRv6 Node SIDs*, *SRv6 Interface SIDs*) were introduced to support the modeling of SRv6.
+The *SRv6 Node SIDs* table provides visibility to the Node, SRv6 Locator, SR Algorithm, and Protected attribute, while the *SRv6 Interface SIDs* table provides Node, Interface, SID, and SR FlexAlgo attributes.

-Note: WAE Design Client does not display these tables by default.
+Note: WAE Design does not display these tables by default.

 ![Crosswork Optimization Engine UI]({{site.baseurl}}/images/using-wae-srv6-img004.png)

 ![Crosswork Optimization Engine UI]({{site.baseurl}}/images/using-wae-srv6-img005.png)

-Note: The Interfaces table has also been augmented with additional fields including SR FlexAlgo.
+Note: The *interfaces* table has been augmented with additional fields including SR FlexAlgo.

 ![Crosswork Optimization Engine UI]({{site.baseurl}}/images/using-wae-srv6-img006.png)

-The LSPs table list SR and SRv6 policies present in the network.
+The *LSPs* table list SR and SRv6 policies on the network.
 One may select a specific SRv6 policy to render the IGP path and filter to Segment Lists, Segment List Hops, which will display the SRv6 SID Hops.

 ![Crosswork Optimization Engine UI]({{site.baseurl}}/images/using-wae-srv6-img007.png)